hanbrianlee/brian/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 ####1.
 Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?

+I will try this optional exercise later after finishing all the projects for term1.
+I was already delayed on this project for about a month due to increase in workload at work.